Cyprus, Republic of

 Basic Task of the Military Medical Service

-Cyprus has an autonomous unified military medical service with overall responsibility for the medical care of personnel of all armed forces.
-In peacetime there is a core medical service, which evolves into its full potential in wartime following the recruitment of both medical and nursing personnel from the reserve.
+Cyprus has an autonomous unified military medical service with overall responsibility for the medical care of personnel of all three branches of the armed forces.
+In peacetime, there is a core medical service, which evolves into its full potential in wartime, following the recruitment of both medical and nursing personnel from the reserve.

-The following medical services are incorporated in the armed forces:
+The following medical services are incorporated into the armed forces MILMED Service:

 - Primary care by General Physicians at unit level.